planetlearning/planetlearning.github.io/pages/manual/planet.md

 On this page, you can open the resource in a new tab, add it to your library, and download it to your computer.
 In the resource viewer itself, you can also search for terms, jump to pages, zoom, and more.

 ## Courses
 The Courses page is where you can create and join a variety of different courses where you can learn many different topics.
+A Course allows Leaders to walk Learners through specific resources and exercises to learn new skills.

 ### Getting to the Courses Page
 There are two ways to get to the Courses page: